 We address these challenges through two complementary approaches:

 These models incorporate the principle mechanistic foundations of this complex system, and serve as a means to test hypotheses and prototype interventions.
 This research holds promise of transforming clinical practice, facilitating clinical diagnosis and prognosis, and aiding our understanding and management of a host of non-communicable diseases.

-Supervisors: Professor Fariba Dehghani, Dr John Kavanagh, Adjunct Professor David Fletcher
+Supervisors: Professor Fariba Dehghani, Associate Professor John Kavanagh, Adjunct Professor David Fletcher

 Research Associates: Dr Dale McClure and Dr Sina Naficy

 Collaborators: Associate Professor Andrew Holmes, Professor David Raubenheimer

 International Collaborators: Professor Paul Singh (UC Davis), Associate Professor Gail Bornhorst (UC Davis)

 Understanding the complex processes occurring in the digestion system is a considerable challenge which has broad importance in both food processing and medicine.
 Current methods focus on the use of clinical studies and animal experiments which have some ethical and scientific limitations.
 The aim of our research in this area is to develop in vitro and computer models of digestion which can be used to supplement animal studies.
 These models will be used to increase the scientific understanding of digestion processes, as well as in the development of improved food formulations.